Technus/WixSharpFluent/WixSharpFluent/README.md

 Help to make Features and entities.

+#### Feature setting with bootstrappervariables

+It is also possible to use custom conditions/variable names.

+*But using custom variable names enforces to use custom conditions!*

 ```C#
 //In Project or some Constant Pool Class
 internal static readonly Feature docs = new Feature("Documentation").SetSmart();